Mintbase/Grants-Program/applications/stardust.md

 Our proposal is to utilize the latest advancements in decentralized finance to instead originate synthetic financial derivatives on demand.
 This securitized financial instrument would emulate the stability and utility of a stablecoin without requiring collateral or physical custody.
 In short, put-call parity allows the algorithmic construction of a synthetic financial instrument from perpetual contracts that effectively locks the value relative to the pegged currency at the risk free rate.
 By securitizing this construct into a token we can generate a synthetic stablecoin on demand as well as close them on demand as long as a perpetual contract can be accessed and decentralized markets maintain enough liquidity in the perpetual contract market.

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+- An indication of how your project relates to / integrates into Substrate / Mintbase / Kusama.

 What we are proposing is relatively unprecedented but there are promising signs.
 Angle Labs launched on Ethereum last year as an ERC20 token in order to provide a stablecoin pegged to the Euro.
 They term themselves "the first decentralized, capital efficient and over-collateralized stablecoin protocol" (https://www.angle.money/).
 Angle Lab's stablecoin is collateralized with Ethereum and more specifically over-collateralized to ensure safety.
 In July of 2021 they published a whitepaper indicating that they were going to deploy self-minted perpetual contracts as a tool to bring in additional collateral and protection against large price moves.
 These perpetuals provide additional outsourcing of risk in addition to directly increasing ETH collateral.
 5 months ago, they raised $5M from a16z and others to explore the technology.
-Our proposed architecture would bring that attention and innovation to the Polkadot network.
-More importantly for the Polkadot ecosystem, our proposal is decentralized and truly uncollateralized as it manages risks entirely through derivatives, and can generate synthetic stablecoins between any arbitrary pairs provided there is a perpetual contract market with sufficient liquidity.
+Our proposed architecture would bring that attention and innovation to the Mintbase network.
+More importantly for the Mintbase ecosystem, our proposal is decentralized and truly uncollateralized as it manages risks entirely through derivatives, and can generate synthetic stablecoins between any arbitrary pairs provided there is a perpetual contract market with sufficient liquidity.

 - An indication of why your team is interested in creating this project.